aadicodes/TaskManagerCLI/README.md

 4. Go to the folder where the file “TaskManager.py” is stored.
 5. Type below command and follow instructions shown by the program python TaskManager.py

+# Request
+Feel free to share feedback by raising an issue or creating pull requests